California sea lion: Status

 The IUCN lists the California sea lion as Least Concern due to "its large and increasing population size."
 The estimated population is 238,000–241,000 for the U.S. or Pacific Temperate stock, 75,000–85,000 for the Western Baja California or Pacific Tropical stock, and 31,393 for the population in the Gulf of California.
 Off the Pacific coast of the United States, California sea lions are so numerous that they are close to carrying capacity, while the Gulf of California population declined by 20% by 2008.
-California sea lions may be killed when in conflict with fishermen, by poaching, and by entanglements in man-made garbage.
+California sea lions may be killed when in conflict with fishermen, by poaching, and by entanglements in human-made garbage.
 They are also threatened by pollutants like DDT and PCB which accumulate in the marine food chain.

 In the United States, the California sea lion is protected on the federal Marine Mammal Protection Act (MMPA), passed in 1972, which outlaws hunting, killing, capture, and harassment of the animal.
 In 1994 an amendment to the Act allowed for the possibility of limited lethal removal of pinnipeds preying on endangered salmonids should the level of predation be documented to have a significant adverse impact on the decline or recovery of ESA-listed salmonids.
 Applications have been granted for removal of several individual California sea lions at Ballard Locks and at the Bonneville Dam, where up to 92 California sea lions can be killed each year for a 5-year period.
 Wildlife officials have unsuccessfully attempted to ward off the sea lions using bombs, rubber bullets and bean bags.
 Efforts to chase sea lions away from the area have also proven ineffective.

 Critics have objected to the killing of the California sea lions, pointing out that the level of mortality permitted as a result of recreational and commercial fisheries in the river and as part of the operation of hydroelectric dams pose a greater threat to the salmon.

-These animals exploit more man-made environments like docks for haul-out sites.
+These animals exploit more human-made environments like docks for haul-out sites.
 Many docks are not designed to withstand the weight of several resting California sea lions which cause major tilting and other problems.
 Wildlife managers have used various methods to control the animals and some city officials have redesigned docks so they can better withstand them.